16 Aug, 2018

 Once you have received your Visa Approval Letter you have two options through which to obtain your Vietnam Visa: To save your time at immigration counter, please print out and fill in the VISA FORM in advance.

-Option 1: Take your Vietnam Visa Approval Letter and get the visa stamp at the Vietnamese Embassy or Consulate in your home country.
+Option 1: Take your Vietnam Visa Approval Letter and get the visa stamp at the Vietnamese Embassy or Consulate in (or nearest) your home country.

 Option 2: Get your visa on arrival at airports in Vietnam.
 Visa on arrival is the easiest option, especially if you are pressed for time or have no Vietnamese Embassies in your area.
 Just bring a copy of your visa approval letter (you may be required to show this when you board the airplane) and a passport size photo.
 Upon arrival in Vietnam show these forms at the Visa on Arrival counter and pay the immigration officers the stamp fee: